tmtxt/tmtxt.github.com/_posts/2023-09-03-lets-build-product-not-software-part-2.md

 Assume that it's 01/10/2023 and you have finished the first Backend phase.
 Everything works as expected, you bring this to the weekly project update meeting and present to all the stakeholders.
-However, ooposite to what is expected, they feel so disappointed.
+However, oposite to what you expected, they feel so disappointed.
 What has happened?
 - They have been waiting for 1 month and they still have nothing.
 - They have to be patient for another month, for 4 other project update meeting to start using the feature.